-This is a differential operator of order $6k$, acting on a smooth function $f$ defined in a neighbourhood of the unit circle.
-Note that the restriction $\Lop_k[f](r\e^{\imag\theta})\big\vert_{r=1}$ only involves derivatives of order at most $2k$.
-This operator results from the asymptotical analysis of integrals using Laplace's method, see Proposition \ref{prop:steep} below.
-Later on, in Lemma~\ref{lem:pseudo}, we show the existence of certain differential operators $\Mop_{k}$ with the property that
+This is a differential operator of order $6k$, acting on a smooth function $f$ defined in a neighborhood of the unit circle.
+We are specifically interested in the restriction $\Lop_k[f](r\e^{\imag\theta})\big\vert_{r=1}$, which expression only involves derivatives of order at most $2k$.
+The operator $\Lop_k$ results from the asymptotic analysis of definite integrals using Laplace's method, as in Proposition \ref{prop:steep} below.
+Later on, in Lemma~\ref{lem:pseudo}, we show the existence of differential operators $\Mop_{k}$ with the property that